lucaneg/code-crawler/README.md

                         instead of executing, dump the configuration template for the given crawler to
                         <workdir>/crawler.conf.template
+  -f filter, --filter-files filter
+                        comma separated list of globs (fnmatch style) for filtering crawled files in each crawled result for subsequent --fexec (if no --fexec is provided, this option is useless) - wrap them in double quotes to avoid glob expansion in your terminal -e command, --exec command
+                        command to execute on each crawled result (absolute path to the result - file or folder - will be appendend at the end of the command) -x command, --fexec command
+                        command to execute on each file (optionally filtered with --filter-files) inside each crawled result
+                        (absolute path to the result - file or folder - will be appendend at the end of the command)
 ```

 Other options are used to tune general parameters that are not crawler-dependent: the working directory, the maximum number of results and the path to the crawler configuration.

+Glob matching is performed through [fnmatch](https://docs.python.org/3/library/fnmatch.html#module-fnmatch).

 ### Crawler-specific configuration